 - The best streaming services to watch your favorite shows

-In addition to live TV, Sling has a Cloud DVR feature that lets viewers record their favorite shows to watch later.
+In addition to live TV, Sling has a Cloud DVR feature that lets viewers record 50 hours of their favorite shows to watch later.
 The service also offers some ability to rewind a show and watch older programs on demand.
-Sling TV packages include some local networks, ESPN and a bundle of favorites, channels such as AMC, A&E, Food Network, HGTV, Lifetime and the Disney Channel, as well as RedZone from the NFL Network.
+Sling TV packages include some local networks, ESPN and a bundle of favorites like AMC, Food Network, HGTV, Lifetime and the Disney Channel, as well as RedZone from the NFL Network.

 Sling TV isn't the only OTT service for those looking to cut the cord, though, as Hulu with Live TV, YouTube TV, Fubo TV, AT&T TV Now and Philo TV all stream live TV, though their channel lineups, features and prices vary.